libapps/libapps-mirror/nassh/doc/app-to-ext-migration.md

 The app & extension are completely feature equivalent.
 Anything you do in the app today can be done in the extension.

 NB: This wasn't the case before the 0.22 releases & Chrome R81, but is now.

+### SSH Keys/Identities

+Any keys you've imported have never been synced or exported or backed up.
+You will need to manually re-import them into the extension.

 ### Preferences

 When the extension is installed the first time, it will automatically sync your preferences (including saved connections) from the app so you don't have to.

+No settings will be synced between them again.
+If you make changes in one, you will have to manually make them in the other.
+Or just uninstall the old app and not worry about it!

+### ~/.ssh/config & ~/.ssh/known_hosts

+These files are not synced or preserved anywhere.
+Any local customizations you've made will need to be manually migrated.

 ### Launcher Changes